broadinstitute/warp/pipelines/broad/dna_seq/germline/variant_calling/VariantCalling.changelog.md

+# 2.0.3
+2022-01-20 (Date of Last Commit)

+* Increased the disk space in CalibrateDragstrModel task
 # 2.0.2
 2022-01-14 (Date of Last Commit)

-* Increased the disk space in CalibrateDragstrModel task
 * Task wdls used by VariantCalling were updated with changes that don't affect VariantCalling wdl

 # 2.0.1